-Since its construction in 1870 by architect Pietro Comparini, at the behest of Baron Oppenheim, Villa Cora has been known as the most beautiful residence in Florence.
+Since its construction in the late 1800s by architect Pietro Comparini, at the behest of Baron Oppenheim, Villa Cora has been known as one of the most beautiful residences in Florence.
 Guests arrive through wrought-iron gates, which reveal manicured, rose-filled gardens and an imposing white mansion whose tall windows seem like eyes peering out.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Perhaps the most impressive thing—in a laundry list of impressive attributes—about Villa Cora is how it’s just around the corner from the popular Boboli Gardens (a haven in its own right) and yet manages to feel as if it’s a million miles from anywhere.
 Actually, this low-key Oltrarno neighborhood on the south side of the Arno, less popular with tourists and thus more popular with locals, is just a 15-minute walk away through some of Florence’s most beautiful gardens.
 The neighborhood is filled with popular local eateries and traditional craftsmen’s shops and workshops.
 Also within easy walking distance are the Palazzo Pitti and Villa Bardini, as well as the Piazzale Michelangelo and San Miniato al Monte, both of which offer panoramic views of the city below.

 Need to Know